chintoz/chintoz/README.md

-### Hi there 👋, back on February those are the main goals:
+### Hi there 👋, back on November those are the main goals:

 - 🌱 MongoDB is the main goal.
-Complete October Java Path course and preparation for certification exam.
+Complete November Java Path course and preparation for certification exam.

 <!--